Are Great Danes Dangerous?

 You require an individual assessment of your losses when pursuing compensation.
 There are many overlooked items that victims do not request.
 There are also many things the insurance company is unwilling to pay for or include.
 Their assessment is usually much lower than your case worth.
 The New Jersey Dog Bite Lawyer can help with an accurate estimate.

 After a Great Dane attack, you will suffer from pain, confusion, and psychological turmoil.
 You may have a long road to recovery.
 Many dog bite lawyers in New Jersey take on these cases along with other personal injury cases.
 However, dog bites are all we do.
-When you need experience and an individual approach, call The New Jersey Dog Bite Lawyer at 1-866-349-4009 for an initial consultation.
+When you need experience and an individual approach, call us at 866-259-4377 for a free legal consultation or reach out via our web contact form.